Street Slam: Gameplay

-In the US version of the game, players can select a three-player team from a selection of 10 city-based teams in the United States.
+In the US version of the game, the player can choose a three-player team from a selection of ten city-based teams in the United States.
 In the European and Japanese versions of the game, the cities are replaced with countries around the world.
 The selection screens, player skin colours and costumes also change between the versions.

-Each team has a total of 18 points in several characteristics (Dunk, 3pts, Speed, and Defence), and 8pts max for each.
+The teams have 18 points in several characteristics (dunk, 3pts, speed, and defense), and 8pts max for each.
 Every team has its own strengths and weaknesses.
-For example, New York (USA in the JP/EU Version) is good in dunks and bad in 3-pointers; on the other hand, Philadelphia (Taiwan in JP/EU version) is good in 3-pointers and bad in dunks.
+For example, New York (USA in the JP/EU version) is good in dunks and bad in 3-pointers.
+On the other hand, Philadelphia (Taiwan in JP/EU version) is good in 3-pointers and bad in dunks.

 Release

-Street Slam was first released on the Neo Geo MVS on December 8, 1994, in Japan.
-The home version was released on the Neo Geo AES on December 9, 1994, and on the Neo Geo CD on January 20, 1995.
+Street Slam was first released on the Neo Geo MVS on 8 December 1994 in Japan.
+The home version was released on the Neo Geo AES on 9 December 1994 and on the Neo Geo CD on 20 January 1995.

 Reception

-In Japan, Game Machine listed Street Slam on their 15 February 1995, issue as being the eighteenth most-popular arcade game at the time.
-In North America, RePlay reported the game to be the third most-popular arcade game at the time.
-According to Famitsu, the Neo Geo CD sold over 4,873 copies in its first week on the market.
+In Japan, Game Machine listed Street Slam as the eighteenth most popular arcade game of February 1995.
+In North America, RePlay reported the game to be the third most popular arcade game at the time.
+According to Famitsu, the Neo Geo CD version sold over 4,873 copies in its first week of release.

-On release, Famitsu scored the Neo Geo version of the game a 25 out of 40.
-Next Generation reviewed the Neo-Geo version of the game, rating it two stars out of five.
+Upon release, Famitsu scored the Neo Geo version of the game a 25 out of 40.
+Next Generation reviewed the Neo Geo version of the game, rating it two stars out of five.